odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 This could also be used to mock external API calls etc.

-The downside of mocking is that you don't test and cover the code you are actually deploy and run on your real system.
-The phpunit code coverage can never be 100% when you mock your repositories.
-The test quality will never be as good as when making real integration tests.
+The downside of mocking is that you are not testing and covering the code that you actually deploy and run on your real system.
+The phpunit code coverage can never be 100% when you mock your repositories. and the test quality will never be as good as in real integration tests.

 ## Integration Tests